zenbones-theme/zenbones.nvim/doc/zenbones.md

 ## Configuration

-Configuration is only available for `zenbones-lush` and `zenflesh-lush`.
+Configuration is only available for neovim.

 #### g:zenbones_lightness